maxme/bitcoin-arbitrage/README.md

 # TODO

- * Tests
+- Tests
- * Write documentation
+- Write documentation
- * Add other exchanges:
+- Add other exchanges:
-   * icbit
+  - icbit
-   * BitFinex
- * Update order books with a WebSocket client for supported exchanges (MtGox, Paymium)
+- Update order books with a WebSocket client for supported exchanges (Kraken, Bitfinex, Paymium)
- * Better history handling for observer "HistoryDumper" (Redis ?)
+- Better history handling for observer "HistoryDumper" (Redis ?)
- * Move EUR / USD from a market to an other:
+- Move EUR / USD from a market to an other:
-   * Coupons
+  - Coupons
-   * Ripple ?
+  - Ripple ?
-   * Negative Operations
+  - Negative Operations
-   * use Litecoin or other cryptocurrencies trades
+  - use Litecoin or other cryptocurrencies trades

 # LICENSE